 Accounts that are not paid in full by the due date may be assessed a $250.00 late fee.
 This includes accounts which have a balance due to a late loan application or the failure of the student or parent to sign promissory notes on a timely basis.

 Students whose accounts are not satisfied will be denied access to the on-line registration system.
 This means that the student will not be able to add/drop classes or officially register for the semester which may result in late registration fees.
-All students with Bursar Registration holds are required to meet with the Bursar which is likely to result in long waiting lines.

 You are encouraged to contact the Bursar’s Office as soon as possible with any questions that you may have to ensure that your account is satisfied by the due date.
 Our office hours are Monday – Friday 8:30 A.M. to 4:30 P.M..
 The most efficient way to communicate is by email at firstname.lastname@example.org.